PetarRan/mdsaas/README.md

-# Docker-AI-ML-Hackathon
+# Multi-Document Summarizer As a Service
-Official repository for the Docker AI/ML Hackathon 2023
+> Official repository for the Docker AI/ML Hackathon 2023

 ## Introduction